umigam3/pokedex-api/README.md

 # Umigame's Pokémon Database

-This is a basic Pokédex made with HTML, JavaScript and CSS.
-All the data is extracted from an API calle PokéAPI.
+> Basic Pokédex made with HTML, JavaScript and CSS.

+Welcome to my Pokémon Database.
+I made this Pokédex mainly to learn more about API calls and how to implement those in JavaScript using Fetch API.
+All the data is extracted from an API called PokéAPI.

+In addition to that, I'm making this little project to get knowledge about structuring HTML pages and improving them with CSS.